PaulHump/training-environment/tests/readme.txt

   Then I submit no details
   And I confirm only the default values are present And Logout

+  Feature: InvalidUserDetails

+  Scenario: Attempt to log in with an invalid user

+  Given I visit the test site
+  And I login using an login with an invalid user account Then I am presented with a valid error message

+Example 3a
+  Feature: Completeform

+  Scenario: Complete the details form using the watir_webdriver Given I visit the test site
+  And I login using a user account
+  Then I complete the form and submit the details
+  And I confirm the details have been recorded correctly And Logout

 Example 4
   -   Feature: Interrogate Data